alexbarron/laurus/README.md

 To Do List:
 * Full audit log for changes to apps, endpoints, and provisionings.
 * A useful seeds file
-* Full test suite.
-* Use Postgres in development.
 * A better README with setup instructions.
 * Add the ability to interact with the application through a REST API.
 * Manage default and custom rate limits per app.